Newspaper Page Text

 home down as negligible factor.

-Mr. Moses. in a study of first offen
+Mr. Moses, in a study of first offen

-ders and repeaters. found no cor
+ders and repeaters, found no cor

-relation which wculd enable stu
+relation which would enable stu

 dents to predict that a broken home